ZwickyTransientFacility/ztf-avro-alert/README.md

 There is an [example notebook](https://github.com/ZwickyTransientFacility/ztf-avro-alert/blob/master/notebooks/Working_with_avro_files.ipynb) which provides a tutorial for loading the alert packet contents in python.

-Requires python3 and `avro.schema` for combining nested schemas, which you can get with `pip install avro-python3`.
+Requires python 3 and `avro.schema` for combining nested schemas, which you can get with `pip install avro-python3`.
 The python2 `avro` is significantly different from `avro-python3` and will not work here without addressing those changes.
+Better performance may be obtained with the `fastavro` library, available with `pip install fastavro`.

 Usage
 -----